-College of the Canyons offers two Registered Nursing Programs that are approved by the California Board of Registered Nurses and accredited by the Accreditation Commission for Education in Nursing.
+College of the Canyons offers two Registered Nursing Programs that are approved by the California Board of Registered Nurses and accredited by the National League for Nursing Commission for Nursing Education Accreditation.

 RN Program

 Nursing is an art and science incorporating knowledge from the behavioral, biological, and physical sciences.
 It has a holistic concept of health in which the physical, emotional, psychological, intellectual, social, and spiritual aspects of human functioning are interrelated, interdependent, and of equal importance.
 Offered is an Associate Degree in Nursing with a program of clinical components in which students care for patients in the acute-care setting and sub-acute setting.
 The program prepares students for an entry-level position in the health care setting.
 An RN (Registered Nurse), after taking a national licensure examination, may move directly into the position of beginning staff nurse.
 The program prepares students for this test.